ChesterLen/Programming-Fundamentals---Python/Conditional Statements and Loops - Exercises/README.md

     Output: pure string is pure.;
     Output: not_pure_string is not pure!

+    Input: 3;
+    Input: SoftUni;
+    Input: 12345;
+    Input: string.purenes

+    Output: SoftUni is pure.;
+    Output: 12345 is pure.;
+    Output: string.pureness is not pure!

 7. Double Char

     You will be given strings until you receive the command "End".